-Undergraduates have degree options two academic areas, Exercise Science and Kinesiology.
-The Bachelor of Science in Exercise Science has two tracks, Clinical Health Professions and Fitness/Wellness.
+Undergraduates have degree options in three academic areas, Exercise Science, Kinesiology, and Public Health.
+The Bachelor of Science in Exercise Science has three tracks, Clinical & Applied Physiology, Health Fitness & Wellness, and Motor & Rehabilitation Sciences.
 The Bachelor of Arts in Kinesiology also has two tracks: Physical Education Teacher Education, a track leading to Texas Teacher Certification, and a Kinesiology Generalist degree with an optional Sports Emphasis available.
 Each of our undergraduate program areas share a common core of kinesiology courses that provide students with a strong foundation in the sciences of human anatomy, biomechanics, and exercise physiology; they also provide an introduction to research methods.
 Regardless of their discipline, students are prepared to be active professionals who are capable of impacting the overall health and well-being of their students, clients, and patients.

 Graduate students interested in the effects of exercise on health and well-being should consider our Master of Science in Exercise Science program.
 This Master's program is a research-based program focusing on the effects of exercise on health and well-being, and provides graduate students the opportunity to build their research skills under the mentorship of a departmental faculty member.
 The ongoing research of Kinesiology faculty in areas such as physiology of exercise, postural control, athletic training, biomechanics, cardiovascular physiology, pulmonary physiology, pedagogy, motor learning, and the general areas of allied health sciences provide the research core for the M.S. program.